Perfect Stranger (film): Production

 In September 2000, it was reported that Revolution Studios had signed a deal with Jon Bokenkamp to write the script Perfect Strangers with Julia Roberts attached to star.
 In November 2001, Philip Kaufman became attached to direct and develop the film with Frank Renzulli slated to do a rewrite.
-Kaufman was intrigued by the script, which followed a female investigative journalist going undercover on the Internet to solve the mystery of a friend's murder, and relished the opportunity to work with Roberts.
+Kaufman was intrigued by the script, which followed female investigative journalist Rowena Price going undercover on the Internet to solve the mystery of her friend Grace Clayton's murder, and relished the opportunity to work with Roberts.
 In December 2002, Revolution hired Bob Edwards to conduct further rewrites to the film.
-Kaufman was intrigued by the script, which followed a female investigative journalist going undercover on the Internet to solve the mystery of a friend's murder, and relished the opportunity to work with Roberts.
 In November 2004, Halle Berry had been set as the lead as Roberts had dropped out due to scheduling conflicts with another Revolution production Mona Lisa Smile, with Todd Komarnicki hired to perform another rewrite on the film.
 In August 2005, Bruce Willis was announced to have joined the cast with James Foley directing.